eXascaleInfolab/Event-Detection-Twitter/README.md

 # Event-Detection-on-Microposts
 This is the repository for data related to our submission to TKDE titled "Event Detection on Microposts: a Comparison of Four Approaches".

-# Section 4.3: The Embedding Aprroach
+# Section 4.3: The Embedding Approach

 Link to the model trained on tweets from 2014: https://drive.google.com/open?id=1akJ8pejV3RA__tOXyxpo9wQe92rYDhYy